mittelmanjournal/ProFootballReferenceScraper/README.md

 No longer building here.
-This was a precursor to the data collection process for the Football Predictor model, look in OTHER repo for where I
+This was the means by which I collected data for my NFL AI Prediction model.
+You can see my final product for the model in this repo